 Tundra Lodge Itinerary

-Arrive in Winnipeg, once a fur-trading post and boomtown for the Canadian Pacific Railway, today Manitoba’s cultural and commercial capital at the eastern edge of Canada’s vast prairies.
+Arrive in Winnipeg, the capital of Manitoba.
+Once a fur-trading post and boomtown for the Canadian Pacific Railway, today Winnipeg is the cultural and commercial center of the province, lying on the eastern edge of the vast Canadian prairie.
 Transfer to the historic Fort Garry Hotel, grande dame of Winnipeg hospitality and one of the city’s most prestigious landmarks.
-Meet your Expedition Leader at an orientation and welcome dinner this evening.
+Meet your Expedition Leader at a welcome dinner this evening.

 Day 2: Winnipeg / Churchill / Tundra Lodge

-Fly to Churchill and transfer to the Tundra Lodge by Polar Rover, watching for Arctic wildlife against the vast tundra backdrop along the way.
-A presentation on polar bears by our Expedition Leader provides an enlightening introduction to our northern adventure.
-Dinner this evening is prepared by our professional chef, who resides at the lodge throughout the season.
-Don’t be surprised, though, if our meal is interrupted by a mad dash to the windows to watch a polar bear lumbering over the muskeg or snow around the lodge.
+Fly to Churchill and transfer by Polar Rover to the Tundra Lodge, watching for Arctic wildlife against the expansive backdrop along the way.
+On arrival, a presentation on polar bears by our Expedition Leader provides an enlightening introduction to our northern adventure.
+Dinner this evening is prepared by our professional chef, who resides at the lodge during the season.
+Don’t be surprised, though, if our meal is interrupted by a mad dash to the windows to watch a polar bear lumbering over the tundra around the lodge.

 Days 3 & 4: Tundra Lodge—Polar Bear Viewing

-The Tundra Lodge is strategically positioned at the beginning of each season in a spot that attracts the greatest number of polar bears in the Churchill area.
-Inquisitive bears often approach the lodge, which features rows of windows and raised observation decks to accommodate our own curiosity.
-We find Ursus maritimus even more majestic up close than we could have imagined.
-Yet these giant bears, the largest land carnivores in the world, are charming and whimsical, too, and we are aware of what a rare treasure it is to see them in their wild habitat.
-As we watch them interact, we're delighted by their antics and rugged beauty.
-We may see mothers protecting and teaching their cubs, young males play-fighting, or massive adults patrolling the shore as they wait for the bay to freeze, which signals the start of their winter seal-hunting season.
+The Tundra Lodge is strategically placed at the start of each season in a spot that typically attracts the greatest number of polar bears in the area.
+Inquisitive bears often approach the lodge, with its rows of windows and elevated observation decks to accommodate our own curiosity.
+Ursus maritimus is so majestic up close, yet these giant bears, the largest land carnivores in the world, are charming and whimsical, too, and we are enthralled by their antics and rugged beauty.
+We may see mothers guiding their cubs, young males play-fighting, or massive adults patrolling the shore as they wait for the bay to freeze, which signals the start of their winter seal-hunting season.

-The unique location of the Tundra Lodge, combined with excursions in our special all-terrain tundra vehicles called Polar Rovers, affords lodge guests the best possible wildlife encounters in the region.
-The small spit of land where the lodge is located often attracts the greatest number of bears in the entire area.
-Our guide and group may opt to take a full-day excursion together, or split time between a half-day trip and viewing bears from the lodge.
-In addition to polar bears, we may see caribou, Arctic fox, Arctic hare, ptarmigan and snowy owls.
-At the end of each exhilarating day, we retire to our cozy accommodations for dinner and presentations.
-In the light cast by our lodge across the frozen tundra, we look for the illuminated eyes of animals.
-And if we are fortunate to have a clear night, the Northland’s spectacular natural light show may appear as darkness descends—Churchill has some of the world’s most concentrated aurora borealis activity.
+The unique location of the Tundra Lodge in the heart of wild polar bear habitat, combined with excursions in our special all-terrain Polar Rover tundra vehicles, offers lodge guests the best possible wildlife encounters in the region.
+Along with polar bears, we may see caribou, Arctic fox, Arctic hare, ptarmigan and snowy owls.
+We typically split our time between a half-day Rover excursion trip and bear viewing from the lodge, allowing us to divide our 29 guests into two smaller groups.
+At the end of each exhilarating day, tuck back in to our cozy accommodations for dinner and presentations.
+And if we are fortunate to have a rare clear fall night, the northern lights may appear after darkness descends—Churchill has some of the world’s most concentrated auroral activity.

 Day 5: Churchill — Dog Sledding / Winnipeg

-This morning we board our Polar Rover, leaving the frosty coastline of Hudson Bay in the distance as we make our way back to Churchill.
-Our return flight to Winnipeg is scheduled to depart in the mid-afternoon, to offer as much time as possible for exploring Churchill today.
-This rough-and-tumble town was once a historic Hudson's Bay Company fur trading post, and even today it retains much of its frontier character.
-A special highlight this morning is a traditional dog sled ride.
-We'll meet a local musher and his team, spending time with the enthusiastic huskies before taking turns riding behind them on a thrilling excursion through the boreal forest.
-If time permits, you may be able to pick up a few northern handicrafts and souvenirs or take an optional helicopter tour over the tundra before we depart.
-We'll have a farewell lunch together before flying back to Winnipeg, where we have a final reception before our adventure concludes.
+Depart the Tundra Lodge this morning aboard our Polar Rover, leaving the coastline of Hudson Bay in the distance as we make our way back to Churchill.
+Our return flight to Winnipeg departs mid-afternoon, to offer plenty of time for exploring Churchill today.
+This rough-and-tumble town was once a Hudson's Bay Company fur trading post, and today it still retains its frontier character.
+A highlight this morning is a traditional dog sled ride.
+We'll meet a local musher and his team, learning about the heritage of dog sledding in the North and spending time with the enthusiastic huskies before being pulled through the boreal forest.
+Time permitting, pick up some northern handicrafts from the shops in town before we gather for our farewell lunch.
+We then board our chartered flight back to Winnipeg, where we have a final reception at the Fort Garry Hotel before our adventure concludes.

 Day 6: Winnipeg / Depart

-After breakfast, a transfer to the airport is provided for homeward flights.
+After breakfast, a transfer to the airport is provided to meet homeward flights.

 An important note on polar bear viewing: Since 1989, we have run approximately 1,500 departures to Churchill to view polar bears, and we’ve missed seeing them on just a handful of occasions.
 Some of our sightings are up close, and others are from afar, or even from a helicopter.
 It’s important to remember that while there is no better opportunity to see polar bears in the wild than our Churchill trips offer, the experience is weather-dependent.
 That means viewing polar bears—and the distance at which we may see them—is unpredictable and not guaranteed.
 Check out more details on the ebbs and flows of the Churchill polar bear viewing season.